 Sections partition the document into a content hierarchy.
 A section is an implicit enclosure.
 Each section begins with a title and ends at the next sibling section, ancestor section, or end of document.
 Nested section levels must be sequential.

 A section title marks the beginning of a section and also acts as the heading for that section.
 The section title must be prefixed with a section marker, which indicates the section level.
+The number of equal signs in the marker represents the section level using a 0-based index (e.g., two equal signs represents level 1).
 A section marker can range from two to six equal signs and must be followed by a space.
-The number of equal signs in the marker represents the nesting level (using a 0-based index) of the section.

 = Document Title (Level 0) == Level 1 Section Title === Level 2 Section Title ==== Level 3 Section Title ===== Level 4 Section Title ====== Level 5 Section Title == Another Level 1 Section Title

 Level 2 Section Title